 Sixty-one PSA blood tests were carried out on the night, bringing the total of men tested at Worcestershire Ambassadors events to 5,000 over the past three years.
 Tony Woodcock was among those tested.

 Phil Dutton, chairman of Worcestershire Ambassadors, said: “England’s late winner and the total of £2,200 raised for Worcestershire Prostate Cancer Awareness Group ensured that the first football event we’ve staged was a highly successful one.

 “We’d like to thank everyone who came along including companies who brought several employees and our special guests Steve and Tony, who stayed long after the match to chat to attendees and make sure everyone had a photo or autograph.”

 The event received media coverage courtesy of the Worcester News, which used a photo of Tony Woodcock on its front page, and the Worcester Observer.
-The press release and photo also appeared on the Herefordshire and Worcester Chamber of Commerce website.
+The press release and photo also appeared on the Herefordshire and Worcestershire Chamber of Commerce website.